mndpsi/terms-of-service/privacy.md

 You may opt out of receiving any promotional emails from us by following the instructions in those emails.
 If you opt out, we may still send you non-promotional communications, such as those about your account or our ongoing business relations.

 ### Your California Privacy Rights

-**[CERTAIN TYPES OF SERVICES THAT DELIVER DIRECT MARKETING TO USERS AND INTERACT WITH CALIFORNIA RESIDENTS MAY BE SUBJECT TO TERMS IN THIS SECTION.
-CONSULT WITH LEGAL COUNSEL REGARDING YOUR PRIVACY OBLIGATIONS UNDER CALIFORNIA LAW.]**

 California law permits residents of California to request certain details about how their information is shared with third parties for direct marketing purposes.
 If you are a California resident and would like to make such a request, please contact us at **umbrellaconsole@gmail.com**.
 However, please note that under the law, Services such as ours that permit California residents to opt in to, or opt out of, this type of sharing are not required to provide such information upon receiving a request, but rather may respond by notifying the user of his or her right to prevent the disclosure.